tguttata/thatslifesci-1/_posts/2016-03-04-larval-marvel.md

 ---
-title: An appreciation for young and developing fish
+title: Marvel at larval - An appreciation for young and developing fish
-subheadline: Marvel at larval
 layout: page
 author: mdevine
 permalink: /larval-marvel/